lukehalley/Instrum.io/README.md

 ## Persistence
 **MongoDB** & **Mongoose** was used for persistance. **MongoDB** is a free and open-source cross-platform document-oriented database program. **Mongoose** is a **MongoDB** object modeling tool designed to work in an asynchronous environment.
 All information about all Instruments and Users were stored in the database.

+## Version Control
+For version control, Github was used.
+I broke the development of the application into **stories** and commited to my repository each time a story was completed.